 During the festival of Raksha Bandhan, your Brahma Kumaris friends would appreciate a silent greeting of peace, expressed through the eyes.

 The Jewish New Year, Rosh Hashanah, is celebrated on the first and second days of the Hebrew month of Tishri (the seventh month).
-In 2012, this equates to 17th - 18th September.

 The two-day festival is a time to reflect on the mistakes of the preceding year, and to make plans of a better life for the coming year.
 Work is not permitted during Rosh Hashanah, with much of the first day spent at synagogue.
 The extended service held on that day includes the observance of the sounding of the shofar (ram's horn trumpet).

 Greet your Jewish friends and neighbours during Rosh Hashanah with the Hebrew words "L'shana tovah" ("for a good year").

 Diwali (or Deepawali, meaning 'row of lamps') is a five day festival, which holds meaning for Hindus, Sikhs and Jains.
 Its name is derived from the practice of decorating homes using oil lamps to symbolise the triumph of good over evil and the removal of darkness.
 Diwali is a joyous occasion, holding various meanings for the three faiths.